DonSchenck/containers-k8s-workshop/README.md

 ## OpenShift

-OpenShift is an open source Platform as a Service (PaaS) built on top of kubernetes that makes life even easier.
+OpenShift is an open source Platform as a Service (PaaS) built on top of Kubernetes that makes life even easier.
 For example, you can build an image straight from the source code in a git repo (e.g. Github) and have it automatically update (in OpenShift) every time you push a new update to Github.

 You can also easily set up a CI/CD pipeline in OpenShift.